Sheltering-in-Place: Day 63

 The text on the image reads

 My toes are soaking up a slice of sunlight on our cute little balcony.
 The power is going on and off because of power company maintenance.
 So far, no one has gotten stuck in the elevator.
 Overall, it's a good day.
-My polkadot skirt and my Firefly-inspired T-shirt are on.
+My polka dot skirt and my Firefly-inspired T-shirt are on.
 I'm fed.
-I get to have a minor medical procedure next week, assuming I pass my C19 test and insurance approves it again.
+I get to have a minor medical procedure next week, assuming I pass my COVID-19 test and insurance approves it again.
 They will likely approve it this time.
-They approved it the 2 times it got rescheduled due to circumstances outside my control and the time it got indefinitely postponed due to the lockdown.
+They approved it the two times it got rescheduled due to circumstances outside my control and the time it got indefinitely postponed due to the lockdown.
 Fourth time is the charm, right?

 There was a group of us floating down the Russian River when the water was lower than it should have been.
 This made for a very long, slow inner tubing trip.
 It also made a small rapid into something more like a waterfall at an angry angle.
 Everybody went over.
 Everybody lost their tube or raft or whatever they were floating on.
 Sunglasses and hats were dislodged.
 If there would have been time to breathe, most of us probably would have screamed.
 I think someone lost a shoe.

 I got stuck at the top, wedged on a bit of flat rock due to some poor steering choices.
 It didn't occur to me that my peeps would climb around on dry land to get me either unstuck and sent along or lifted up so I could climb down safely.
 I thought they were waiting for me to get myself out and down.
 I thought they wouldn't wait forever.
 Plan A was to lift myself out of the tube, let it go down while I clung to my rock and climbed out.
 That turned out to not be feasible because my right shoulder was a bit of a mess way back then.
 Plan B was to fling my body weight and use my leverage to get me floating again... and go over the edge like everyone else.
 They were all fine, it sounded like.
 How bad could it be?